nbalepur/PoE/README.md

 ## Usage

-The Huggingface models can run inference with the following command:
+You can run inference on the Huggingface models with the following command:
 ```
 python ./model/answer_2_choices_hf.py
 ```
-The file requires the following arguments:
+The script requires the following arguments:
 * `model_name`: (Nick)name of the model for savin the results.
 String type
-* `model_name_hf`: Name of the model on hugging face.
+* `model_name_hf`: Name of the model on huggingface.
 String type
 * `dataset_name`: Name of the dataset in `/data/`.
 String type
 * `use_cot`: Should chain of thought prompting be used?
 String type ("True" for COT, "False" for Base)
 * `answer_type`: "Should we identify correct or incorrect answers?
 String type ("correct" for DA Strategy, "incorrect" for POE Strategy)